bochendong/AgentUniverse/scripts/README.md

 Starts the Vite frontend development server on `http://localhost:3001`.

 **Features:**
+- Checks if Node.js and npm are installed
 - Checks and installs npm dependencies if needed
 - Creates `.env` file with default API URL if missing
 - Starts Vite dev server with proxy configuration

+**Prerequisites:**
+- Node.js 18+ and npm must be installed
+- If not installed, see [Node.js Installation Guide](https://nodejs.org/) or check the main README.md

 **Usage:**
 ```bash